-Telstra Global has added two new on-net points of presence (PoPs) in Taiwan, enhancing network capacity in the Asia PacificBy Shiwen Yap 26 Jun, 2014
+Telstra Global has added two new on-net points of presence (PoPs) in Taiwan, which will enhance network reliability and support further business growth in the region.

 Bernadette Noujaim Baldwin, Telstra Global’s Head of Connectivity and Platforms Portfolio, stated that the launch of these sites in Taiwan meant that Telstra customers could now access more than 2,000 PoPs worldwide across 230 countries and territories.

 A strategic move, the new PoPs are located close to telco’s headquarter in Hong Kong.
 The move acknowledges Taiwan’s status as an epicentre for the Asian export sector, its established strengths as an electronics hub and a crucial link in the global supply chain for major electronics brands worldwide.